RSI Indicator Index Trading Strategy

 In the trading example illustration above, when the indicator is below 50, the price kept moving in a downwards market trend.
 The price continues to move down as long as RSI was below 50.
 When RSI moved above 50 it showed that the force had changed from sell to buy and that the downward trend had ended.

-The RSI period used depends on the trade chart time frame you're using to trade, if you're using day Indices trade chart time-frame the 14 period will represent 14 days, while if you use H1 Index trade chart time-frame the 14 period will represent 14 hours.
-For our illustration we shall use 14 day moving average, but for your trading you as a stock indices trader can substitute the day period with the chart time frame you are Indices trading with.
+The RSI period used depends on the trade chart time you're using: if you're using a daily trade chart, a 14 period means 14 days, while a one-hour chart means 14 hours.
+For our example, we'll use a 14-day average, but for your trading, you can change the day period to match the chart time you are trading with.

 To Calculate RSI Indicator: